-In addition to peer review ratings, BJA considerations for award recommendations and decisions may include, but are not limited to: the stated capacity of the fiscal agent to hire a full-time site coordinator and effectively lead CBCR goals and objectives;15 types of crime addressed; geographic diversity; sustainability; past performance; and available funding.
+BJA will focus its consideration for award recommendations on the stated capacity of the applicant to utilize a full-time site coordinator and effectively lead efforts to achieve CBCR objectives; identification of types of crime to be addressed; geographic diversity; sustainability; past performance; and available funding.

-In FY 2018, the CBCR program may give priority consideration to rural jurisdictions facing increases or high sustained levels of Part 1 violent crimes overall or specific crime types such as gang-related criminal activity.
+In FY 2019, the CBCR program will give priority consideration to rural jurisdictions facing increases or high sustained levels of Part I violent crimes (as defined under the FBI's Uniform Crime Reporting Program) overall or specific crime types such as gang-related criminal activity.

-To achieve CBCR Program goals and objectives (described in the next section), the fiscal agent must be an active and engaged leader, playing a critical role in the successful management of a CBCR grant award.
+To achieve CBCR Program objectives (described in the next section), the applicant must sustain an active and engaged leadership role in the successful management of a CBCR grant award.

-The fiscal agent as a core partner must demonstrate the ability and commitment to accomplishing the following:
+The applicant serves as a core partner and, as such, must demonstrate the ability and commitment to accomplish the following:

-- Focus efforts in a neighborhood with a concentration of chronic hot spots of violent and serious crime and/or opioid-related crime. - Address crime issue(s) that represent a significant proportion of crime or type of crime within the larger community or jurisdiction. - Demonstrate ability to hire and support a full-time skilled lead site coordinator who will oversee and facilitate coordination and collaboration among criminal justice and service providers.
-Applicants should consider the time frame needed and ability of the fiscal agent to hire and onboard the site coordinator, as this is a crucial function to facilitate and maintain the CBCR project tasks and timeline.
-For additional consideration, please view the Local Initiatives Support Corporation' publication, The CBCR Fiscal Agent. - Convene, lead, and meaningfully engage a broad cross-sector partnership team that must include law enforcement, other criminal justice partners, neighborhood residents, and relevant community stakeholders.
-The cross-sector partnership team should have the capacity to conduct the necessary research activities described throughout this grant announcement. - Demonstrate commitment, and a clear history of partners, to support data collection and analysis throughout the life of the grant.16 - Facilitate, as appropriate, collaboration with relevant local, state, or federal initiatives and resources (e.g., PSN Suite of Programs, Choice Neighborhoods, Promise Neighborhoods, anti-gun and gang programs) located in, adjacent to, or overlapping the jurisdiction that addresses issues that relate to the crime issues identified. - Employ a range of data-driven, cross-sector strategies (enforcement, prevention, and intervention) connected with revitalization efforts to reduce crime and violence and improve community trust.
+- Sustain a full-time skilled lead site coordinator who will oversee and facilitate collaboration among criminal justice and service providers.
+The site coordinator is critically important to achieving CBCR project tasks and adhering to the project timeline. - Convene, lead, and engage a broad cross-sector partnership team that must include law enforcement, other criminal justice partners, neighborhood residents, and relevant community stakeholders.
+The cross-sector partnership team must have the capacity to conduct the necessary activities described throughout this grant announcement. - Support data collection and analysis throughout the life of the grant.5 - Facilitate, as appropriate, collaboration with relevant local, state, or federal initiatives and resources (e.g., the Project Safe Neighborhoods Suite of Programs, Choice Neighborhoods, Promise Neighborhoods, anti-gun and gang programs) located in, adjacent to, or overlapping the selected jurisdiction. - Employ a range of data-driven, cross-sector strategies (e.g., enforcement, prevention, and intervention) connected with revitalization efforts to reduce crime and violence and improve community trust and engagement. - Support the planning and sustainment of the program by applying performance metrics to gauge progress.